 One thing I would like to do with this blog is present a picture of the different poetic forms available to poets.
-I will lump all these in the Poetic Forms category in the left-hand toolbar.
+I will lump all these in the Poetic Forms category.
 By knowing the different forms, you can experiment and ultimately grow as a poet and as a writer.

 My rat-a-tat-tat hat